kirittanna/pf2018/content/environment.md

       *   _Add File..._
           Opens a file navigator window.
 Select an image, font, or other media files to add it to the sketch's "data" folder.
     sectionTitle: Sketch
     - sectionBody: |-
+      *   _Create Font..._
+          Converts fonts into the Processing font format (VLW) and adds to the current sketch.
+Opens a dialog box that gives options for setting the font, its size, if it is anti-aliased (smooth), and which characters to be generated.
+The amount of memory required for the font is determined by the size selected and the number of characters selected through the "Characters..." menu; Processing fonts are textures, so larger fonts require more image data.
+Fonts can also be created in the code with the createFont() function.
+      *   _Color Selector..._
+          Interface for selecting colors.
+For each color, the HSB, RBG, and Hex values are shown.
+The Hex value can be copied into the clipboard with the Copy button.
+      *   _Archive Sketch_
+          Archives a copy of the current sketch in .zip format.
+The archive is placed in the same folder as the sketch.
+      *   _Install "processing-java"_
+          Installs the processing-java program to make it possible to build and run Java mode sketches from the command line.
+      *   _Movie Maker_
+          Creates a QuickTime movie from a sequence of images.
+Options include setting the size, frame rate, and compression, as well as an audio file.
+      *   _Add Tool..._
+          Opens the Tool Manager to browse and install new Tools.
+    sectionTitle: Tools
+  - sectionBody: |-
       *   _Enable Debugger_
           Activates the debugger.
 Note that the Run button will change to Debug.
 New Continue and Step buttons will appear, along with a separate window for viewing variable values.